 - Increased Coverage Amount

 Most insurers offer life insurance death benefits with the maximum coverage limit of $1 million.
 But during this pandemic, some insurance providers boosted their death benefit up to $3 million.
-This is good news for people who want to buy life insurance with higher coverage as they don’t have to deal with a lengthy underwriting process.
+Furthermore, this is good news for people who want to buy life insurance with higher coverage as they don’t have to deal with a lengthy underwriting process.
 Consumers now have more options when it comes to coverage limits.

 - Lower Monthly Premium

 Some life insurers now offer lower monthly premiums for consumers with low mortality risk for Covid-19.
 Younger adults without medical health conditions and who don’t smoke will now see lower rates offered compared to prior rates.

 - Increased Offering of Hybrid Life Insurance Policies

 To meet the needs of consumers, many insurance carriers offer hybrid life insurance policies.
 Hybrid life insurance is a new policy that provides long-term care and death benefits.
 Nationwide offers a no-lapse guarantee universal life insurance with a long-term care rider.

 Types of Life Insurance Policies

 Getting life insurance in 2021 has never been this easy.
 It is so easy you can easily get life insurance using your smartphones.
 Consumers can choose the type of life insurance policy based on their financial goals.

 - Term Life Policies

 This type of life insurance provides a specific coverage term.
 Consumers can choose from 10, 20, or 30 years depending on their financial plans and goals.
 Group life insurance is an example of term life policies.